POtOSoftware/Physics-Sandbox/README.md

 **Control**: Slow down camera movement

-Move camera by using middle click and dragging around (sorry laptop users!)
+You can also move the camera by using middle click and dragging around

 And scroll up and down to zoom in and out